 A wedding rehearsal is normally scheduled for the afternoon or evening prior to the wedding.
 All members of the wedding party, plus readers or other special participants, if any, should attend.
 All must arrive promptly, as it is difficult to conduct the rehearsal if all are not present.
 The parents of the couple should attend if it is convenient.

 Floral decorations, if any, should be arranged after carefully noting the shape and size of the front of the sanctuary or chapel to ensure that such arrangements are appropriate and will not block the view of wedding guests.
 Both the Sanctuary and Chapel are beautiful and need little decoration.
 Indeed, excessive floral decorations are discouraged.
 If an aisle runner is to be used, it should be ordered by the person planning the wedding.
 (Note that the aisle is approximately 135 feet long.)
 Under no circumstances may tacks or nails be used to fasten any decorations in place.
 Petals, rice, birdseed, and confetti are not permitted to be thrown in the building or on the church steps.

 Photography and Videography

-Because a wedding is a service of worship, it is inappropriate for photos to be taken, either by guests of professional photographers or videographers, during the wedding ceremony, with the exception of non-flash photography or videography from the narthex (rear entry way) or balcony.
-Photos may be taken in the narthex at any time and in all locations following or prior of the wedding ceremony.
+Because a wedding is a service of worship, it is inappropriate for photos to be taken, either by guests or professional photographers or videographers, during the wedding ceremony, with the exception of non-flash photography or videography from the narthex (rear entryway) or balcony.
+Photos may be taken in the narthex at any time and in all locations following or prior to the wedding ceremony.
 Photographers and videographers are not permitted to come down the aisle during the wedding processional or wedding ceremony.